stackbit-projects/ktapson-website-dade9/content/_index.md

       challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
-Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative concepts of scientific subjectivity.
+Throughout the book, I bring the discourse on experiment in science studies into contact with poetics, showing how particular forms of self-experimental poetry can be a surprising source for alternative concepts of scientific subjectivity.
       Overlapping my work on *Enduring Experiments*, I co-edited (with Stephanie Anderson) the expansive Coolidge-Mayer correspondence, which extends across three decades.
 A key portion of the correspondence is forthcoming from University of New Mexico Press (Fall 2022).
   - title: A Cat
     section_id: cat
     type: section_content